symfony/symfony-docs/components/event_dispatcher.rst

 This is not an easy problem to solve with single inheritance, and even if multiple inheritance was possible with PHP, it comes with its own drawbacks.

-The Symfony EventDispatcher component implements the `Mediator`_ pattern in a simple and effective way to make all these things possible and to make your projects truly extensible.
+The Symfony EventDispatcher component implements the `Observer`_ pattern in a simple and effective way to make all these things possible and to make your projects truly extensible.